hannushchenkos/CW_tasks/script/tasks.md

 Commit example:

-git commit -am "update(fundamentals:added app67.js):Count sum of negatives and count of positives" git commit -m "update(rank-up:added app11.js):Count characters in a string to an object"
+git commit -am "update(fundamentals:added app68.js):Calculate when father would be twice older his son" git commit -m "update(rank-up:added app11.js):Count characters in a string to an object"